Awadje/100-Days-of-Code/log.md

 ### Day 4: July 17, 2017

-**Today's Progress**: Learned how to merge objects coming from separate models using relations to come together in the React front-end.
+**Today's Progress**: Learned how to merge json coming from separate models using relations to come together in the React front-end.
 Wrote functions using filter to match the id's from the data and identify what data belongs where.
 Used map in combination with the functions to display the data:

 ```